 In accordance with EU (EASA related) legislation, in particular 1035/2011, Air Navigation Service Providers (ANSPs) are required to obtain a certificate and be designated in order to provide air navigation services.

-In accordance with EC Single European Sky (SES) legislation, Air Navigation Service providers (ANSPs) are required to obtain the status of Certification and Designation in order to provide air navigation services.
+In accordance with EC Single European Sky (SES) legislation, Air Navigation Service providers (ANSPs) are required to obtain Certification and (for ATS providers) Designation in order to provide air navigation services.

-For a Company or Organisation to be able to provide Air Navigation Services in the UK, they must be in possession of a Certificate issued by the CAA as the UK National Supervisory Authority (NSA) for SES, pursuant to Article 7 of Regulation (EC) No. 550/2004 The Service Provision Regulation, and Article 8b(2) of Commission Regulation (EC) No. 216/2008, the EASA Basic Regulation.
+For a Company or Organisation to be able to provide Air Navigation Services in the UK, they must hold a Certificate issued by the CAA as the UK National Supervisory Authority (NSA) for SES, as set out in:

-To obtain such a Certificate, the Company or Organisation must demonstrate compliance with Commission Regulation (EU) No. 1035/2011 The Common Requirements, for the provision of air navigation services (the applicable requirements being dependent on the type of services provided).
+To achieve certification, the Company or Organisation must demonstrate compliance with the applicable requirements of Commission Regulation (EU) No. 1035/2011, The Common Requirements for the provision of air navigation services, (the applicable requirements depend on the type of services being provided).

-Where the Company or Organisation intends to provide an Air Traffic Control (ATC) service, it must also obtain certification as a Training Organisation by demonstrating compliance with Commission Regulation (EU) No. 805/2011 The ATCO licensing Regulation, at Chapter IV.
+If a Company or Organisation intends to provide an Air Traffic Control (ATC) service, it must also obtain certification as a Training Organisation by demonstrating compliance with:

 Where a Certificated Air Traffic Service Provider (ATSP) intends to provide services at a new location, usually an aerodrome, the ATSP must be in possession of a ‘Letter of Designation’ before such services can be supplied.